frederic-perez/AmE-dictionary/data/idioms.md

 __marry above (one’s) station__ To marry someone who is of a higher social class or standing than oneself. _A: “I hear that the local fishmonger’s daughter is betrothed to a rich foreign lawyer!”
 B: “My word, she’s certainly marrying above her station, isn’t she?”_
 __marry beneath (oneself)__ To marry someone who is of a lower social class or standing than oneself _Janet has a bright future with one of the best law firms in town, so it’s beyond me why she’s marrying beneath herself with some fast food worker._
 __marry into money__ To become wealthy or financially secure by marrying someone who is wealthy or has a wealthy family. _Ever since he married into money, George has been flaunting all of the exotic vacations he and his new wife take._
-__Mary Jane__ _slang_ :two: [:scroll: an Americanism for the Mexican Spanish _marihuana_ or _mariguana_, which is associated with the personal name María Juana] Marijuana. _Hey man, you know where we can score some Mary Jane around here?_
+__Mary Jane__ _slang_ :four: [:scroll: an Americanism for the Mexican Spanish _marihuana_ or _mariguana_, which is associated with the personal name María Juana] Marijuana. _Hey man, you know where we can score some Mary Jane around here?_
 __match made in heaven__ :two: A very happy marriage or partnership. _When Kelly and Julie partnered up and opened their restaurant, it was a match made in heaven._ _Cindy and Mark look so happy together.
 That’s a match made in heaven._
 __maternity leave__
 __maven__ One who is, is believed to be, or believes oneself to be an expert in some area, field, or topic. _Anyone proclaiming to be a maven when it comes to dating or hooking up is just looking to take your money._